xar-network/spec/README.md

 ## Token Economics

 ### Current Market capitalization (at the time of writing)

 [$541,909.91](https://wallet.xar.network/)

 ### Total coin supply

 Debt limit of $25,000,000

 ### Listed Exchanges

 None

+### Bootstrapping

+As proposed the system will gain equilibrium when it fulfills two requirements;

+* On-chain assets (collateral)
+* On-chain volume (DeFi modules)

+It is unlikely that these will be sufficient for the first year after the launch of the chain, for that purpose the distribution modules can act as a Special Purpose Vehicle (SPV) that accepts donations and provides these donations via a bonded yield ratio.
+This ratio is currently set at a minimum of 6% and a maximum of 30%.
+Should there be enough donation rewards or community rewards, these will be distributed to offset the initial lack of liquidity and volume.

+Donations are simply transferred to the distribution address and the normal delegation distribution takes care of the validator and delegator distribution ratio.

+The ratio of yield is dependent on the target bonded percentage.
+Currently set to 67%.
+If the amount of CSDT staked is less than 67% the yield number will increase to the maximum of 30%, should it be greater than 67% this number will decrease to 6%.

+The first years interest will be donated by Xar to a maximum of $1,500,000.00

+For this reason, specific debt limits have been chosen related to each proposed collateral.
+With the current debt limits set to $500,000.00 per asset.

+### Slashing

+Slashing are triggered by negative behavior events, there are two primary events

+* Downtime
+* Double-signing

+If a validator fails to sign at least 500 blocks in a 10,000 block period, they will be slashed and jailed.
+The slashing penalty is 0.1%.

+If a validator double signs a transaction (double spend) they will be slashed and jailed.
+The double sign penalty is 5%.

+These penalties are applied to the full validator stake, including delegations.

 ## Wallet

 ### ERC20

 No

 ### Blockchain Explorer

 *   [Xar Explorer](https://explorer.xar.network/)

 ### Web Wallet